mahaaoo/react-native-maui/README.md

 # react-native-maui

-React Native UI Library
+React Native UI Library.

-Component animations are implemented by `react-native-reanimated` and `react-native-gesture-handler`
+Component animations are implemented by `react-native-reanimated` and `react-native-gesture-handler`.

-All files are 100% typescript,and Support iOS & Android
+All files are 100% typescript,and Support iOS & Android.

+> This library is personal and experimental, PLEASE DO NOT use it in your main projects.
+> FOR Learning Only!

 ## Preview